Skip to main content

 DOCL Incident Position Description

-The Documentation Unit Leader (DOCL) is responsible for ensuring incident files are maintained, complete, and up-to-date in accordance with NWCG standards and agency policy.
+The Documentation Unit Leader (DOCL) is responsible for ensuring incident files are maintained, complete, and up to date in accordance with NWCG standards and agency policy.
 The DOCL reports to the Planning Section Chief (PSC) and works in the Planning functional area.

 Leadership Level 3, Leader of People (Develop Intent)